ossf/malicious-packages/CONTRIBUTING.md

     - Fix any problems reported.
 You will need to revert the repo before running ingest again.
 1. Commit and push the changes to a form and submit a Pull Request.
-    - Reference the issue from step #1 in the PR, and any future bulk import PR.
+    - Reference the issue from step #1 in the PR, and any future bulk import PR, even once the issue is closed.
     - Please fix any validation errors, although the `ingest` command should avoid these.